KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 komodod -rpcclienttimeout=SECONDS
 ```

-Using rpcclienttimeout as a default value in the coin's .conf file:
+Using rpcclienttimeout as a default value in the Smart Chain's `.conf` file:

 ```bash
 rpcclientttimeout=SECONDS